djeanner/Anatole/spectra.md

+# Comparison of the experimental and simulated spectra obtained with Anatolia

-The sepctrum 4 (best match after changing signs) is better than 3 (result of the main optimization).
+The spectrum #4 (best match after changing signs) is better than #3 (result of the main optimization).

-The experimental is visually identical to the experimental spectrum.
+The experimental is visually identical to the spectrum #7, the one with the best fit.

 ##  Full Spectra